 Q: Does CNY Drones assist in placing team members?

 A: Sorry, we do not get involved with team member placement.
 We’ve made teams easy to form.
-We’re an OPEN competition!
 Start one on your own or bring the idea to your school.
-Our thoroughly planned low-cost approach makes it easy to get started.
+Our thoroughly planned low-cost approach makes it easy to get started for less than $600.

 Q: When should I register for the next competition at SUNY Polytechnic Institute?

-A: Registration opens each season on Kick-Off Day around the 1st of October.
+A: Registration opens each season on Registration Kick-Off Day around the 1st of October.
 With the expected growth of teams combined with our new 2 levels of competition, slots will fill faster than ever.
-Early registration gives you access to our mentors as early as possible & allows us to plan more pre-competition opportunities!
+Early registration secures your team’s spot, gives you access to our mentors as early as possible & allows us to plan more pre-competition opportunities!

 Q: Who can compete?